Elliptic K3 surfaces associated with the product of two elliptic curves: Mordell-Weil lattices and their fields of

 \subsection{Acknowledgements}

 Kumar was supported in part by NSF CAREER grant DMS-0952486, and by a grant from the Solomon Buchsbaum Research Fund.
-Kuwata was partially supported by JSPS Grant-in-Aid for Scientific Research (C) Grant Number 23540028.
+Kuwata was partially supported by JSPS Grant-in-Aid for Scientific Research (C) Grant Number 23540028, and by the Chuo University Grant for Special Research.
 We thank Tetsuji Shioda for helpful discussions, and Noam Elkies, Remke Kloosterman and Matthias Sch\"utt for useful comments on an earlier draft of the paper.
 The computer algebra systems \texttt{Magma}, \texttt{sage}, \texttt{gp/PARI}, \texttt{Maxima} and \texttt{Maple} were used in the calculations for this paper.